Latest from the Blog

 Article by Mia Brzakovic (Laidlaw Scholar 2022, Biomedical Engineering) On the 20th and 21st of June, the newly chosen Trinity Laidlaw cohort had a chance to meet each other and enjoy great workshops carefully chosen by the Career Service team.
 On the first day, we had an opportunity to listen to interesting sessions such as…

-Research – Class Conflict in Literature: The Role of University Settings in Understanding Social Dynamics
+[Research Project] Class Conflict in Literature: The Role of University Settings in Understanding Social Dynamics (Mairead Maguire)

 Article by Mairead Maguire (Laidlaw Scholar 2021, History and Political Science) The title of my research project is ‘Class Conflict in Literature: The Role of University Settings in Understanding Social Dynamics’.
 Through my analysis of three fictional texts, as well as my studying of existing research on the realities of class and education, I endeavoured…

-Research – How did Covid-19 affect asylum seeking?
+[Research Project] How did Covid-19 affect asylum seeking?
+(Beatrice Pistola)

 Article by Beatrice Pistola (Laidlaw Scholar 2022, Middle Eastern, Jewish and Islamic Civilizations) I am a second year student in Trinity College Dublin studying Middle Eastern, Jewish and Islamic Civilisations and I am a member of the 2022 Laidlaw cohort in my university.
 My research project is about the impact of Covid-19 on the ‘European…